 \subsection{Faces of the polyhedron $\mathrm{Lip}_1$}

-We describe some features of the polyhedron $\mathrm{Lip}_1$, and identify the solutions of \eqref{1HJ-noabs} with a subset of the relative boundary of such polyhedron.
+We describe some features of the polyhedron $\mathrm{Lip}_1$ and identify the solutions of \eqref{1HJ-noabs} with a subset of the relative boundary of such polyhedron.

-The polyhedron $\mathrm{Lip}_1$ is identified by the inequalities \eqref{lipW}, but as shown in Lemma \ref{lometto} we can restrict to the inequalities $W(x)-W(y)\leq \Delta (y,x)$ for $(y,x)\in E$.
+The polyhedron $\mathrm{Lip}_1$ is identified by the inequalities \eqref{lipW}, but as shown in Lemma \ref{lometto} we can restrict to the inequalities $W(x)-W(y)\leq \Delta (y,x)$, for $(y,x)\in E$.
 Furthermore, the inequalities associated to edges such that $\Delta(y,x)>d(y,x)$ are redundant.
 The relative boundary of $\mathrm{Lip}_1$ is the region where at least one of the effective inequalities is indeed an equality.
 The relative boundary is the union of faces of different dimensions.

-A face is identified therefore by the edges of $E$ where equality takes place and this means that to each face, there is an associated subgraph $\mathfrak f\subseteq \mathcal G$ that shares the same vertices of $\mathcal G$ and has special features.
-Of course equality has to be always satisfied on edges of the cycles in $\mathcal C$ so that for any $i$ we have $C_i\subseteq \mathfrak f$.
-A complete geometric carachterization of faces may be difficult: we have for example that any directed path on $\mathfrak f$ has to be a geodetic; we just identify some special faces.
-Let $g$ be a function belonging to a face in the relative boundary of $\mathrm{Lip}_1$ associated the subgraph $\mathfrak f$.
-Ignore the orientation of arrows in $\mathfrak f$; since equality takes place on edges, the values of $g$ on vertices belonging to the same connected component of the unoriented subgraph are completely determined by the value of one single vertex.
-This means that the dimension of the face corresponds to the number of components of the induced subgraph.
+A face is thus identified by the edges of $E$ where equality holds, meaning that each face corresponds to a subgraph $\mathfrak f\subseteq \mathcal G$ that shares the same vertices as $\mathcal G$ and has special features.
+Notably, equality must always be satisfied on the edges of the cycles in $\mathcal C$, ensuring that for each $i$, we have $C_i\subseteq \mathfrak f$.
+Providing a complete geometric characterization of faces can be challenging.
+For instance, any directed path within $\mathfrak f$ must be geodetic.
+Instead, we focus on identifying specific notable faces.
+Consider a function $g$ belonging to a face on the relative boundary of $\mathrm{Lip}_1$, associated with the subgraph $\mathfrak f$.
+If we ignore the orientation of the edges in $\mathfrak f$, then, since equality holds along there edges, the values of $g$ on vertices within the same connected component of the unoriented subgraph are fully determined by the value of one single vertex.
+Consequently, the dimension of the face corresponds to the number of components in the induced subgraph.
 This dimension can be decresead by one considering the invariance of the polyhedron by a global addition.